zhuangwang93/Espresso/byteps/torch/examples/README.md

 WORKERS: the number of GPU machines in the training

-ID: the id of a machine. machines have distinct IDs that start from 0
+ID: the id of a machine. machines have distinct IDs that start from 0 to WORKERS-1

 ## Results